mstuttgart/brazilcep/docs/source/api.rst

 .. module:: brazilcep

-This part of the documentation covers all the interfaces of BrazilCEP.
+This section of the documentation provides details about all the interfaces of BrazilCEP.

 Client
 ------

-The main BrazilCEP' functionality can be accessed by this function.
+The primary functionality of BrazilCEP can be accessed through the following function:

 .. autofunction:: get_address_from_cep

 Exceptions
 ----------

+The following exceptions are available in BrazilCEP:

 .. autoexception:: brazilcep.exceptions.BrazilCEPException
 .. autoexception:: brazilcep.exceptions.ConnectionError